kdaeve/cse15l-lab-reports/Lab1 Report.md

 <strong>ls -lat</strong>: List files or directories in a table format with extra information including hidden files or directories:
 ![alt test](https://github.com/TSLAX/CSE15L-Lab/blob/main/images/ls-lat.png)
+## <strong>Step 4: Moving Files with scp</strong><br/>
+Alright, since we're able to remote connect the server.
+Now. it's a good time to learn how to copy files to the server with scp.
+Step 1: Change the directory to the file location on the terminal that you want to copy to the server.

+cd /your/file/directory
+Step 2: Use the follow command to copy your file to the server.
+scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/
+Then, you'll be required to prompted password as usual.